chrisstonedev/advent-of-code/2021/README.md

 I will try to always solve each day's problem on my own without any outside help in one of the below languages; then, I may try to migrate to another language to strengthen my "language translation" skills in  look to others' solutions to see if my code could have used some improvements.

-## C#

-C# is my primary programming language and it is the one in which I am the most comfortable.

-🟢🟢🟢🔴🟢🟢🟢🟢🔴🔴🔴🟢🟢🟢🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴🔴

 ## TypeScript

 TypeScript is a language I use often but I do not feel as strong in it as I do in C#, so I will try to also solve a few in TypeScript as well.